c0987k/DevExpress-XPO-Helper/Readme.txt

-Express Helper is a program I use when working with Develexpress XPO databasess.
+Express Helper is a program I use when working with DevExpress XPO databases.

 It creates database entries that use the following string extension